-- (1A) A party may not adduce expert evidence at a hearing, other than a hearing under section 81A, unless - (a) the evidence has been disclosed to the other parties to the hearing during the conciliation process in accordance with section 42G; or - (b) the Tribunal otherwise allows. - (2) In proceedings before the Tribunal - (a) the onus of proving an initial entitlement to a payment of compensation to a worker or the dependants of a worker lies on the worker or those dependants; and - (b) the onus of proving that a worker is no longer entitled to the payment of compensation lies on the employer. - (3) Where a medical question arises in any proceedings before the Tribunal, the Tribunal may - (a) determine the medical question on any medical evidence presented to the Tribunal; or - (b) refer the medical question, subject to subsection (3A), to a medical panel formed under section 50.
+- (1) $\dots$ $\dots$ - (1A) A party may not adduce expert evidence at a hearing to which this Act relates, other than a hearing under section 81A, unless - (a) the evidence has been disclosed to the other parties to the hearing during the conciliation process in accordance with section 42G; or - (b) the Tribunal otherwise allows. - (2) In proceedings, to which this Act relates, that are before the Tribunal- - (a) the onus of proving an initial entitlement to a payment of compensation to a worker or the dependants of a worker lies on the worker or those dependants; and - (b) the onus of proving that a worker is no longer entitled to the payment of compensation lies on the employer. - (3) Where a medical question arises in any proceedings, to which this Act relates, that are before the Tribunal, the Tribunal may - (a) determine the medical question on any medical evidence presented to the Tribunal; or - (b) refer the medical question, subject to subsection (3A), to a medical panel formed under section 50.